bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 # Wrap-up

 We've covered a lot of material here.
 Don't worry if you didn't take it all in.
-It can take months if not years (if ever) for it to sink in and for you to be able to recite this by rote.
+It can take some time to fully understand these concepts.

 What's important to take away for today is:

 - when to use an array
 - when to use an hash
 - how to identify an array (with square brackets `[]`)
-- how to identify a has (with curly braces `{}`)
+- how to identify a hash (with curly braces `{}`)
 - that both arrays and hashes are collections of other objects
 - that there are useful methods you can use on both of these
 - how to access the documentation to perform all of the above